 When a marriage or civil partnership breaks down the last thing on your mind is the effect that the break-up might have on your relationship with the tax man.
-However if you don’t factor tax in at the outset, you could be in for a nasty surprise.
+Although, there have been recent relaxations to the tax rules, separating couples who do not factor in tax at the outset, could be in for a nasty surprise.

-Capital Gains Tax (CGT) is payable when you make a profit or gain on an asset you sell or give away over and above your tax free exemption.
-However CGT does not apply on transfers between spouses or civil partners and will continue to apply during the tax year of the separation and any transfer will need to be completed within that same year to avoid potential CGT liabilities.
+Capital Gains Tax (CGT) is payable when you make a profit or gain on an asset you sell or give away over and above your tax-free exemption.
+However, CGT does not apply on transfers between spouses or civil partners, with assets transferring on a no gain no loss basis.

 As well as losing the exemption for CGT on separation, spouses will also lose their exemption on inheritance tax (IHT) charges which would not apply when they were married.
 The IHT exemption will only apply up to the date of divorce.
 Transfers between spouses will continue to be exempt from a charge to IHT where the transfers are not intended to be made in return for something or where the transfer is made for maintenance of the family.

 Separating spouses have a duty to support one another financially by paying aliment until they are divorced.
-Sometimes this payment will continue after divorce where it is ordered by the court or as part of an agreement.
-The spouse making the payment of aliment from income will be taxed on their gross income from the initial payment received.
+Sometimes payment of Periodical Allowance continue after divorce where it is ordered by the court or as part of an agreement.
+The spouse making the payment of aliment from income will be taxed on their gross income. .
 Maintenance payments received are not subject to income tax by the spouse receiving the payment.
 Tax credits for children should be claimed by the spouse with whom the children live.
 This can be unclear where there is a shared care arrangement between parents.
-However as the test for tax credits is now means tested, it is expected that it is the spouse who would qualify for the credits that would claim where the children are living with each parent on a shared basis.
+However, as the test for tax credits is now means tested, it is expected that it is the spouse who would qualify for the credits that would claim where the children are living with each parent on a shared basis.

 To avoid a situation where the tax issues on separation or divorce become taxing, or are overlooked, it is always worthwhile seeking sound advice from a family law solicitor who can direct you to the appropriate tax expert.
-Where there is a family business some careful consideration should be given as to how the business will be maintained in the future and plans made accordingly bearing in mind the tax consequences.
+The changes to the tax rules from 6 April 2023 also highlights the importance of couples to ensure that any earlier tax advice they are relying upon is reconsidered and, if appropriate, updated to take these changes into account Where there is a family business some careful consideration should be given as to how the business will be maintained in the future and plans made accordingly bearing in mind the tax consequences.